x-lhan/kubernetes-formula/README.md

     a.
 Scope master nodes by setting pillar data `kubernetes:master` to `True`.

     b.
-Apply `kuberentes.generate-cert` state to one master node.
+Apply `kuberentes.cert.configured` state to one master node.

     c.
 Copy all newly generated certs under `/srv/kubernets/`(ca.crt, server.key, server.cert, kubecfg.key, kubecfg.crt) into pillar `kubernetes:certs` with filename as key and file content as value.